SKIP TO MAIN CONTENT

 Academic/Program Calendar

-The Certified Dietary Manager program follows the Orange Coast College academic calendar.
+The Dietary Manager program follows the Orange Coast College academic calendar.

 The enrollment fee is $46 per unit.
 In addition, students pay a Health Fee and College Service Charge each semester.
 Other costs related to uniforms and travel to field experience may apply.
 Consult the current college fees for current costs of classes and fees.
 Financial aid may be available.
 For more information, visit our Financial Aid Office web site.